Apply ForVISA to France

 - The supporting documents.

-- It is MANDATORY to visit the France Visa Application Centre, Mumbai to submit the application along with the applicable visa fees and service charges of Rs.
-935/- per application and courier fees Rs.
+- It is Mandatory to visit the France Visa Application Centre, Mumbai to submit the application along with the applicable visa fees and service charges and courier fees Rs.
 300/- (optional).
 Applications can also be submitted by authorized representatives and/or travel agents.

 - Once the application and fees are submitted to VFS Global, the applicant will be given an Invoice cum Receipt.